PREVIOUS: Play FORMS (Part 3)

 This is when children definitely spend most of their time watching others at play rather than other exciting things in the environment.
-They’ll stay near enough to maybe talk to other players, ask questions or give suggestions, but not joining in.
+They’ll stay near enough to maybe talk to other players, ask questions or give suggestions, but not participate.

 Toddlers learn how to act when they’re ready to join in the fun.
 Watching the big kids play is a great way to learn the politics of the playground (no stealing shovels!)

 • 12-18 months: They start playing with grown-ups & notice other children.
-Learn through trial & error, such as banging 2 objects & finding out the sounds that makes.
+Learn through trial & error, such as banging 2 objects & finding out the sounds they make.
 Repeat actions they enjoyed.
 Play & ‘talk’ alone.

 > 2 & 3 yr olds in solitary play are learning how to keep themselves entertained, eventually setting the path for being self-sufficient